kaidez/kaidez.github.io/_posts/2017-08-20-state-of-javascript.md

 The data was in the form of a standard object/POJO/whatever that could easily be extracted with JavaScript.
 Whether you were using PHP, .NET, Java, etc., or a specific SQL set up, JSON just worked.

 <h3>...The DOM Is Still With Us</h3>
 It's key to note that DOM manipulation was still in wide use among developers at this point.
-There were still issues
+It still had issues, but the developer community defined enough best practices to manage those issues.